timgit/pg-boss/README.md

 ## Features
 * Guaranteed delivery and finalizing of jobs using a promise API
 * Delayed jobs
-* Job retries
+* Job retries (opt-in exponential backoff)
-* Job throttling (singleton jobs and rate limiting)
+* Job throttling (unique jobs, rate limiting and/or debouncing)
+* Job batching for high volume use cases
+* Backpressure-compatible subscriptions
 * Configurable job concurrency
 * Distributed and/or clustered workers
-* State-based subscriptions to support orchestrations/sagas
+* Completion subscriptions to support orchestrations/sagas
-* Ad-hoc job fetching and completion for external integrations (such as web APIs)
+* On-demand job fetching and completion for external integrations (such as web APIs)
 * Automatic provisioning of required storage into a dedicated schema
 * Automatic monitoring for expired jobs
 * Automatic archiving for completed jobs